nanyahill/cs-fundamentals-guide/src/algorithms/sorting/countingsort/README.md

 		    the sorted array of size n.

   #### Properties/Sidenotes:
-	      - The size of the count array should be >= max(input[]) For example, if the maximum value of the input value is 9.
-	        Size of the count array should 10 (due to zero-based array-indexing).
+	      - The size of the count array should be >= max(input[]), for example, if the maximum value of the input value is 9, size of the count array should 10 (due to zero-based array-indexing).
 		  - The algorithm is efficient ONLY if the range of values (max - min) is significantly less than n (the number of elements) or the range is fixed (e.eg ASCII characters).
 		  - The algorithm can be extended to include negative integers.